-The most simple and cheap construction method where the parts of the shoe are simply glued together with strong adhesive.
+The most simple and cheap construction method where the parts of the shoe are simply glued together with strong adhesives.
 The shoes are light and soft.
-Can’t normally be resoled at all, more than the possibility to add a new outsole on top of the worn down outsole.
+Can’t normally be resoled, more than the possibility to add a new outsole on top of the worn down outsole.

 Quite similar to the Blake construction with a seam that runs right through from the outsole to the insole, and shares many of its advantages and disadvantages.
 But the difference is that the Bologna constructed shoe has the uppers folded and stitched together like a sock, with a thin leather insole added, and just once the whole upper part is finished the outsole is attached.
 This allows for even softer shoes than Blake stitched ones.

 The most common construction method for quality shoes.
 A canvas rib is glued to the underside of the insole to which upper and a thin leather strip is attached, called welt, with a machine stitched welt seam.
 The outsole is then attached to the welt with a sole stitch.
 The construction makes a strong and relatively water resistant shoe that is easy to resole, since you can remove the sole stitch and outsole without insole and upper being affected.
 The shoe, however, is more rigid and less flexible than for example a Blake stitched shoe.

 Cons of the Goodyear construction method that are usually brought forward is that the canvas rib, called gemming, is only glued to place, causing a risk (how large is widely debated) for it to loosen or break which needs the shoe to be back on it’s original last for a proper re-installment of the canvas rib to be able to be resoled.
 Also since the canvas rib is quite high, you have a large void in the middle of the shoe which you have to fill up with a thick layer of cork paste.